Analysis | Wall Street’s fixation on quick profits wreaking havoc in the ‘real’ economy, report says

 “The problem arises when the financial sector stops serving the real economy and instead the real economy serves the financial sector,” Cass said.
 “The assets in the real economy become merely the medium that the financial sector uses to conduct a variety of non-investment activities for its own profit.”

-Not all economists agree with Cass’ diagnosis.
+Not all economists agree with Cass’s diagnosis.
 Don Schneider, former chief economist of the House Ways and Means Committee, noted in a lengthy Twitter thread that other ways of measuring business investment don’t show the same decline seen in analyses by Cass and others.
 He added that the literature on business investment is “really conflicting, with many compelling theories & measures of investment to assess them by” and that it provides “no good definitive answers.”

 Cass, however, views declining business investment as a driver of many of the ills facing the American economy today.
 Companies that don’t invest in themselves are hindering their own productivity, which means lower wages for their workers.
 Massive shareholder payouts overwhelmingly benefit the rich, who own most of the money in the stock market.